microsoft/MixedRealityToolkit-Unity/README.md

 ### VertexLitConfigurableTransparent.shader
 Feature configurable vertex lit transparent shader.
 Use when a higher performance but lower precision lighting tradeoff is acceptable, and transprency is needed.

+### Occlusion.shader
+A basic occlusion shader that can be used to occlude objects behind spatial mapping meshes.
+Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.

+### Wireframe.shader
+A basic wireframe shader that can be used for rendering spatial mapping meshes.
+Use SpatialMappingManager.SetSurfaceMaterial() to use this material with the spatial mapping data.

 ---